• Deborah’s Videos are now on their own page. The best way to ‘get’ TouchDrawing is to see it!

 • Wise Woman Radio Interview with iconic herbalist Susun Weed.
 Deborah and Susun have a great time talking together!
 Listen or download here.

-• Art and Soul Radio Interview with Catherine Foster and Sheryl Allen Download the MP3 to listen.
+• Art and Soul Radio Interview with Catherine Foster and Sheryl Allen Download the MP3.

-• THE ART OF GRIEF – Using Expressive Art in Grief Groups – by J. Earl Rogers, Routledge Press, NY In an eight-session Expressive Arts curriculum for use with grief support groups, J. Earl Rogers has brought together a collection of alternative modalities of grief art therapy that is packed with pictures, stories, and instructional detail.
-Download the section on Touch Drawing.
-Available now through amazon.com $29.95
+• THE ART OF GRIEF – Using Expressive Art in Grief Groups by J. Earl Rogers, Routledge Press.
+A collection of alternative modalities of grief art therapy, packed with pictures, stories, and instructional detail.
+Read Deborah’s extensive section on Touch Drawing.

 • The American Holistic Nursing Association Journal Beginnings article titled Creative Expressive Arts in Nursing written by Eileen Zorn about her collaboration with Deborah, using her live drawing in deep visioning retreats for hospital executives and managers.
 Download the article with drawings.

 • From Paper Towels to SoulCards An Interview with Deborah Koff-Chapin by Dr. Cat Saunders.

 • Eyes of the Soul; My Life with Touch Drawing Autobiographical article by Deborah Koff-Chapin.

 • The Story of SoulCards as told first by Deborah and next by Will McGreal, the first user of SoulCards.